Composition of Mars: Elemental composition

 Based on these data sources, scientists think that the most abundant chemical elements in the Martian crust are silicon, oxygen, iron, magnesium, aluminium, calcium, and potassium.
 These elements are major components of the minerals comprising igneous rocks.
 The elements titanium, chromium, manganese, sulfur, phosphorus, sodium, and chlorine are less abundant but are still important components of many accessory minerals in rocks and of secondary minerals (weathering products) in the dust and soils (the regolith).
 On September 5, 2017, scientists reported that the Curiosity rover detected boron, an essential ingredient for life on Earth, on the planet Mars.
 Such a finding, along with previous discoveries that water may have been present on ancient Mars, further supports the possible early habitability of Gale Crater on Mars.

 Hydrogen is present as water (H2O) ice and in hydrated minerals.
 Carbon occurs as carbon dioxide (CO2) in the atmosphere and sometimes as dry ice at the poles.
 An unknown amount of carbon is also stored in carbonates.
 Molecular nitrogen (N2) makes up 2.7 percent of the atmosphere.
 As far as we know, organic compounds are absent except for a trace of methane detected in the atmosphere.
 On 16 December 2014, NASA reported the Curiosity rover detected a "tenfold spike", likely localized, in the amount of methane in the Martian atmosphere.
 Sample measurements taken "a dozen times over 20 months" showed increases in late 2013 and early 2014, averaging "7 parts of methane per billion in the atmosphere."
 Before and after that, readings averaged around one-tenth that level.

+On 25 October 2023, scientists, helped by information from the InSight lander, reported that the planet Mars has a radioactive magma ocean under its crust.